-- Determine appropriate indications and contraindications for a steroid and visco-supplement injection of the knee joint.
+- Determine appropriate indications and contraindications for an intra-articular knee injection (steroid or visco-supplemention).

-- Perform all critical steps of a knee joint injection (accept needle insertion) using a high-fidelity simulation-based training with directly observed instruction.
+- Perform all critical steps of a knee joint injection (except needle insertion) using a high-fidelity simulation-based training under direct preceptor observation.

-- Perform all critical steps of a steroid or visco-supplement injection of the knee in a clinical environment under preceptor supervision.
+- Perform all critical steps of a steroid or visco-supplementation injection of the knee in a clinical environment under direct preceptor observation.

 There are three stages to this training experience.

-1. Pre-work (see the section below): have the learners watch a brief introductory video and fill out the worksheet prior to their simulation training.
+1. Pre-work (see the section below): Have the learners watch a brief introductory video the day prior to their simulation training.

 2. Simulation training (~45 minutes.
 Consider combing with the training of the knee exam (coming soon), a total of ~70 minutes): It is critical that both the learner and instructor treat the simulation like a true clinical encounter.
 This provides more opportunity for the instructor to identify and correct learner errors, and to reduce the intrinsic and extrinsic cognitive load for the learner when they perform the procedure in a clinical setting.
 Have each learner take turns being the proceduralists with another willing-learner or standardized patient serving as the model.
-Move through the procedural worksheet, step-by-step.
-Do not omit the critical step of clearly identifying appropriate indications and contraindications.
+Move through the clinical checklist, step-by-step.
 For the simulation, we simply ask the learner to list the potential indications and contraindications.
 In the clinical procedure, we ask for the specific indication identified for this encounter and ask the learner to report the historical feature and/or demonstrate the physical exam finding that supports the proposed diagnosis.

 After the supplies are prepped, we supervise the correct identification and marking of the superior and lateral edges of the patella.
 We have them draw two straight and connecting lines to identify the insertion point, superior-lateral to the patella.
 After the site is correctly marked, the learner will sterilize the site using the scrub technique (30 seconds).
 Then, while using their non-dominant hand to gently displace the patella laterally, they will use the (CAPPED) injection needle to demonstrate their preferred approach to the injection site (advanced along the same horizontal plane as the femur and patella directed slightly inferiorly underneath the patella).
 After providing feedback on the trajectory, the learner verbalizes the next steps of the procedure, to its completion by placing a bandaid over the marked site.